nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Inputs can be specified in any order.<br>
   e.g. `n/ITEM_NAME l/LOCATION` and `l/LOCATION n/ITEM_NAME` are both acceptable.

-* With the exception of tags, if you specified an input field multiple times, only the last occurrence of the input will be taken.<br>
+* Except for tags, if you specified an input field multiple times, only the last occurrence of the input will be taken.<br>
   e.g. if you specify `e/2020-10-10 e/2020-08-08`, only `e/2020-08-08` will be taken.

 * Additional inputs specified for commands that do not take in any input (such as `help` and `exit`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.
 </div>

 ### 3.1.
 Viewing help : `help`